naofumi/react-router-vite-rails/README.md

 ### SEO-optimized Pages with ERB

-Although you may not need SEO for the React pages, you still may want your landing page and some marketing pages to be SEO-friendly.
+In dynamic React-based applications, you're often faced with two choices: leveraging server-side rendering (SSR) for SEO optimization (e.g., with frameworks like Next.js) or deploying a static SPA for the simplicity of serving static assets.
+However, this dichotomy is false — you can, in fact, have your cake and eat it too.

-As I mentioned above, it is easy to integrate SEO-optimized, server-side rendered ERB pages with React pages.
+As I mentioned above, you can easily integrate SEO-optimized, server-side rendered ERB pages with static React SPA pages.

-You do not need a separate SSR server like Next.js for SEO.
-Just use ERB.
+For dynamic pages that need to be SEO-optimized, just use ERB and optionally use Hotwire for interactivity.
+For other pages, you can use a React SPA that is hosted on the Rails `public` folder.

 ### Reduce flicker with loaders

 Flickering is a common issue with React applications and in particular SPAs.
-It is challenging to prevent with CSR when fetching data inside a `useEffect()`, and is often hidden behind a skeleton or loading screen.

-React Router provides a loader-based solution which is very effective against flickering.
-In this demo, we have used it whenever possible.
-As a result, despite the 1-second delay artificially introduced on the server, there is no apparent flicker.
+With React Router SPA framework mode, you can eliminate flicker by loading data in the loaders.
+This demo provides two identical pages that differ by loading strategy only.
+You can compare the UX of a flicker-less page using a loader, and a flickering page built in the traditional way with useEffect.